NV Energy overcharged customers by $65M

 In the filing, the utility says the number reported is an “estimate” and likely “overstates the actual amount of overcharges that occurred.”

-The number then increased by nearly double, when NV Energy filed a comment with the PUCN on Sept.
+The number then increased when NV Energy filed a comment with the PUCN on Sept.
 18, revealing they had overcharged customers by over $38 million.

 A final number on how many customers have been overcharged has not been revealed.